Esri/calcite-ui-kits/Figma/README.md

 ![image](https://user-images.githubusercontent.com/14083530/111009677-f1fab700-8359-11eb-86f7-6013d8f95c70.png)

 Components are built with Figma variants.
-When using a component, locate the right-hand panel for props and slots that refelect directly what is in code.
+When using a component, locate the right-hand panel for props and slots that reflect directly what is in code.

 ![image](https://user-images.githubusercontent.com/14083530/111010708-ea88dd00-835c-11eb-89f8-2bb589eeb3b6.png)